IU-PR/Capstone_project/content/docs/2024/Team44/week2.md

 - Machine Learning:
     - LangChain/LangGraph Tutorials: The [LangGraph Docs and LangChain Docs](https://langchain-ai.github.io/langgraph/) have provided comprehensive guidance on implementing and optimizing our ML models.
     - Community Examples: [The Pinecone examples on GitHub](https://github.com/pinecone-io/examples/tree/master) have been invaluable in demonstrating practical applications and best practices for vector databases (excluding fact of using the Pinecone Vector Database).
-    - Machine Learning Models and Documentation, [Hugging Face](https://huggingface.co): We regularly refer to Hugging Face for models and the transformer's documentation to keep up with the latest advancements and integrate cutting-edge NLP techniques into our project.
+    - Machine Learning Models and Documentation of [Hugging Face](https://huggingface.co): We regularly refer to Hugging Face for models and the transformer's documentation to keep up with the latest advancements and integrate cutting-edge NLP techniques into our project.

 - Backend Development:
     - GeeksforGeeks Videos: Specifically, videos such as "How to Create a Login System in Python Using Django?" have helped us understand practical implementations.